github/opensource.guide/_articles/en-US/best-practices.md

 Even if you don't use full paragraphs, jotting down bullet points is better than not writing at all.

+Dismissing outdated information or, at least, clearly identifying it as outdated is a good practice.
+By clearly pointing the absence or obsolescence of documents, communities can ask for help to update or create such documentation.

 ### Write down your project's vision

 Start by writing down the goals of your project.
 Add them to your README, or create a separate file called VISION.
 If there are other artifacts that could help, like a project roadmap, make those public as well.